Wine Tasting Etiquette

 Wear comfortable shoes, too.
 Depending on your tour, you may be walking into the vineyards, strolling through gardens, climbing stairs and walking across wet cave floors, stepping over hoses.
 High heels and flip-flops are not recommended.

+Dress in layers.
+Whatever the season, you want to be comfortable all day.
 Even in summer, those wine caves can be downright chilly.
-You may be glad you brought a jacket or sweater.
+You may be glad you brought a jacket or cardigan.

 Thrifty Tips to Save Money

-- It's perfectly acceptable to split a tasting with a friend.
+- It's perfectly acceptable wine tasting etiquette to split a tasting with a friend.
 Just ask your server.
 You may not want to taste every wine on the list anyway...plus you'll share the wine tasting fee to boot.

 - Some wineries offer two-for-one wine tasting coupons.
 Your hotel concierge may have a few on hand.
 Don't be shy to ask about them.